Buying a REO or foreclosure in Mineral Wells

 What is an REO?

-It's occasionally assumed that any REO must be a good buy and an chance for easy money.
+It's sometimes assumed that any REO must be a good deal and an possibility for easy money.
 This isn't always true.
-You have to be cautious about buying a REO if your intent is make a profit.
-While it's true that the bank is often anxious to sell it promptly, they are also strongly interested to get as much as they can for it.
-When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well flipping foreclosures.
-Still there are also many REO's that are not good buys and may not be money makers.
+You have to be cautious about buying a REO if your intent is make money.
+While it's true that the bank is typically anxious to sell it fast, they are also strongly motivated to get as much as they can for it.
+When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
+Still there are also many REO's that are not good buys and not likely to turn a profit.